Storefronts

 Religious Activities

-Services offered at the Chapel include Catholic Mass, Protestant Service, Jewish Service and Religious, marital and pre-marital Counseling.
+Services offered at the Chapel include Catholic Mass, Protestant and Jewish services and religious, marital and pre-marital counseling.
 There are also Bible studies, choirs, a women's group, a men's group, a youth group and crafts.
 It is not unusual for American families to become affiliated with churches within their villages.

 Youth Activities